-Refer to the Bachelor of Science Table on page 548 and the Bachelor of Medical Laboratory Science Table of Page 542.
+Refer to the Bachelor of Science Table and the Bachelor of Medical Laboratory Science Table.

 GRADUATE DIPLOMA IN SECONDARY TEACHING (GradDipSecTchg) AK3515

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.